In the guide

 Prepacked for direct sale

-The product must be labelled with a full ingredient list, following all the rules for an ingredient list as though the product were prepacked.
+In addition to the requirement to name the food, the product must be labelled with a full ingredients list, following all the rules for an ingredients list as though the product were prepacked.
 See 'Labelling of prepacked foods: ingredients list' for more information.

 Back to top